SaiPatri/PhyNWInfo/README.md

 - Germany 17
 - Nobel-EU
 - US Abilene
+- Spain
+- Sweden

 Each network is divided into its own directory and consists of the node, links and demands json files.

-The basic nodes, links and demand files were taken from [SNDLib](http://sndlib.zib.de/home.action) and further modified to suit optical networks
+The basic nodes, links and demand files were taken from [SNDLib](http://sndlib.zib.de/home.action) and further modified to suit optical networks.
+The Spanish and Swedish topologies can be found in [Internet Topology Zoo](http://www.topology-zoo.org/dataset.html) as RedIRIS and OptoSUNET topologies respectively.

 ## Physical Node information
 Traverse to the node information file.
 Each node consists the following details.